 The Professor hadn’t always hated travelling.
 In fact he used to really enjoyed it especially if he could go to a meeting with his late wife.
 As he began to sort out luggage from the garage, he remembered the trips he had taken with her.
 He sat touching a large double suitcase that still had the stickers from France, Toulouse and Marseille.
 During the days of the meeting he would attend and she would go sightseeing.
 Then after the meeting was over they would stay on and explore the country.
 They would make a mini-holiday of it.
 It was then that he felt so close to her, sharing the same pleasures.

 Even when he went alone he always looked forwards to his return.
 He would phone her from the airport and she would be waiting for him when he arrived home.
 He could still remember the warmth of her embrace as he stepped inside the house.
 They would cling to each other until one or other would break away breathless and burst into laughter.
-It seemed only yesterday and for a moment he was lost in memories.
+It seemed like only yesterday and for a moment he was lost in memories.

 Now it was different.
 Travelling made him feel lonely and vulnerable.
 Returning home was difficult but Jo was always there and she would help to ease his loneliness.
 Since she had gone that empty feeling had returned.